pitrock2000/TravelPal/README.md

 Features: GENERAL: Turn on/off Travel InfoPanel with a push of a (Media) button.
 Multi-language and EU/US Units support.
-  INFO: travel distance and time, average driving speed and fuel economy, rotating compass, user reset, 90min-off auto-reset, speed-limit sign on Media screen (need Navi SDcard), audio source and title displayed on Navi screen,
+  INFO: travel distance and time, average driving speed and fuel economy, rotating compass, user reset, 90min-off auto-reset, speed-limit sign on Media screen (need Navi SDcard), audio source and title displayed on Navi screen.
   SPEEDCAM: user speedcam add/remove (no need for Navi SDcard), user speedcam alert with distance shown.

 App does not modify any original JS files nor uses any original JS functions